wildonion/gem/README.md

 ### 🍔 Features

+> Note that the idea behind the chatroom launchpad has been moved to the **hoopoe** platform with different implementations.

 - [hoopoe](https://github.com/wildonion/zoomate/tree/main/hoopoe) a platform for social events

 - an event managing and reservation system with reveal-participant-role functionality